zenwalk/feralfilehosting/Feral Wiki/HTTP/Password protect your WWW folder/readme.md

 ~~~
 htpasswd ~/private/.htpasswd testuser
 ~~~

-( this is just using a direct path to the file in the command rather than being inside the folder.)
+This is just using a direct path to the file in the command rather than being inside the folder.

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/HTTP/Password%20protect%20your%20WWW%20folder/13.1.png)
 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/HTTP/Password%20protect%20your%20WWW%20folder/13.2.png)